 The Vancouver Historic Quartiers presents a new planning paradigm grounded in the human experience of place.
 We believe that the resulting quality of urban spaces is the right measure for sustainable, or “good” urbanism.
 In the new paradigm, we design at the scale of the neighbourhood, or quartier, rather than the individual building site.
 We shape quartiers as places that have lasting social value, with urban rooms serving as hubs of social mixing, shops, services and transit.

 Prior to the arrival of railway, Gastown was as a one-street commercial district serving the Hastings Mill population, and all who arrived over the False Creek bridge from New Westminster, or by boat to any of its rickety floats.
 With the first railway station located immediately to the west, and the surrounding land a timbered wilderness, Gastown was the first beneficiary of the forces unleashed by the transcontinental.

 The Figuration of Place & the Urban Room

 Inside the urban room we stand in a space in the city where we can see the buildings all around.
 It is a place where the linear tyranny of the street is finally broken, and where the distance separating the buildings can be set to resonate with the mechanisms of human sense perception.
 When the ratio of the building height, to the distance between the buildings can be described by small, whole-numbers, then a powerful and lasting impression is created in our memory that we term the urban room.

-In the long city streets of a regularly platted grid one place can look very much like another.
-The experience of the urban room is something altogether different.
+In the long streets of cities platted with regular orthogonal grids one place can look very much like another.
+In sharp contradistinction, the experience of the urban room is something altogether different.